Goblin shark: Biology and ecology

-Although observations of living goblin sharks are scant, its anatomy suggests its lifestyle is inactive and sluggish.
+Although observations of living goblin sharks are scant, its anatomy suggests an inactive and sluggish lifestyle.
 Its skeleton is reduced and poorly calcified, the muscle blocks along its sides (myomeres) are weakly developed, and its fins are soft and small.
 Its long caudal fin, held at a low angle, is also typical of a slow-swimming shark.
-The long snout appears to have a sensory function, as it bears numerous ampullae of Lorenzini that can detect the weak electric fields produced by other animals.
+The long snout appears to have a sensory function, as it bears numerous ampullae of Lorenzini that detect weak electric fields produced by other animals.
 Due to the snout's softness, it is unlikely to be used for stirring up prey from the bottom as has been proposed.
 Vision seems to be less important than other senses, considering the relatively small optic tectum in the shark's brain.
-Yet unlike most deep-sea sharks, it can change the size of its pupils, thus probably does use its sight in some situations.
+Yet unlike most deep-sea sharks, it can change the size of its pupils, thus probably does use sight in some situations.
 Goblin sharks may be the prey of blue sharks (Prionace glauca).
 Parasites documented from this species include the copepod Echthrogaleus mitsukurinae, and the tapeworms Litobothrium amsichensis and Marsupiobothrium gobelinus.

 Feeding

-The goblin shark feeds mainly on teleost fishes such as rattails and dragonfishes.
-It also consumes cephalopods and crustaceans, including decapods and isopods.
+The goblin shark feeds mainly on deep-sea teleost fishes such as rattails and dragonfishes.
+It also eats cephalopods and crustaceans, including decapods and isopods.
 Garbage has been recorded from the stomachs of some specimens.
 Its known prey includes bottom-dwelling species such as the blackbelly rosefish (Helicolenus dactylopterus), and midwater species such as the squid Teuthowenia pellucida and the ostracod Macrocypridina castanea rotunda.
 Thus, the goblin shark appears to forage for food both near the sea floor and far above it.